stealthman22/100-days-of-code/log.md

 Another JS30 day.
 Built a key sequence identifier, It creates an object and stores every keystroke.
 It's the basis of a keylogger application.
 I am convinced that the possibilities of javascript are endless

+DAY 74 (21 -22nd June 2019)

+Built a slide in on scroll page in JS30 (Day 13) using the debounce function, learnt a lot about window objects ()still yet to grasp the maths involved  Then finished the started and finished the CSS section in ZTM.
+Next completed all CSS Diner (selector) challenges at https://flukeout.github.io/.
+Finally, understand all relevant CSS selectors out there.